gillcaleb/resume_blog/_posts/k3s.md

 `curl -sfL https://get.k3s.io | sh -`

-Very important note: (and one that I screwed up the first time though) - if you do not have unique hostnames on your various Pis (again I'm lazy so I hadn't changed them) then you MUST pass a `K3S_NODE_NAME` environment variable with a unique name when you run this script.
+Very important note: (and one that I screwed up the first time) - if you do not have unique hostnames on your various Pis (again I'm lazy so I hadn't changed them) then you MUST pass a `K3S_NODE_NAME` environment variable with a unique name when you run this script.
 That would make the command something like this:

 `curl -sfL https://get.k3s.io | K3S_NODE_NAME=<name of server instance> sh -`